Euphorbia sekukuniensis not yet submerged

 Photographer: Philip van Heerden

-This stand of Euphorbia sekukuniensis was drowned by the new De Hoop Dam when it first filled up.
-Many plants, including specimens of this Euphorbia have been collected from the Dam basin for transplantation since the building work had started.
+This stand of Euphorbia sekukuniensis was drowned by the new De Hoop Dam in the Steelpoort River near Burgersfort in Limpopo when it first filled up.
+Many plants, including specimens of this Euphorbia were collected from the Dam basin for transplantation before this event.

 Not everything the diligent members of Operation Wildflower have transplanted has grown.
 But many of the saved plants have.
-Skills growth from study, sharing experiences and trial and error continually contribute to a climbing success rate!
+Skills grew from study, sharing experiences and trial and error continually.
+All of this made a difference in its time!

-Saving plants reduces the species destruction caused by human population (and needs) growth.
-Biodiversity loss diminishes the life expectancy of the human race (as of all else that lives on earth).
+Biodiversity losses diminish the life expectancy of the human race (as of all else that lives on earth).
 Species interdependence is still only partly understood in science, but everything we eat (and much else we depend upon), is provided by the other living things around us.

 (Also see entries for E. sekukuniensis in the Euphorbia Album under Genera.)